AndreTeixeira1998/overleafwiki/i18n-Languages.md

 ## Multi Language support
-ShareLaTeX can support multiple languages per container.
+Overleaf can support multiple languages per container.
 This is done via different domains configured to respond in a set language using the env variable `SHARELATEX_LANG_DOMAIN_MAPPING` with an escaped JSON string.

     SHARELATEX_LANG_DOMAIN_MAPPING = '
         {